ddot-bit/ML-KNN-Algorithm/README.md

-# ML-KNN-Algorithm
+# Machine Learning Analysis: Bounding a Radius of Convergence onto Nearest Neighbors Algorithm

-Exploring a simple implementation of the Machine Learning Nearest Neighbors Algorithm
+Exploring options to improve the computation time required for the machine learning algorithm Nearest Neighbors, and mathematical models to improve the accuracy of the KNN results.